 SLOOP Description

-Operational modelling is the building of a high level model of a complete operation and system to predict how it can be expected to perform under the influence of real world conditions such as severe weather conditions and the need for planned and unplanned maintenance.
-It forms a valuable part of any economic evaluation providing information on probable revenue and on operational expenses.
+Operational modelling is the building of a high level model of a complete system and relevant operations to predict how it can be expected to perform under the influence of real world conditions such as severe weather conditions while addressing planned and unplanned maintenance.
+It forms a valuable part of any economic evaluation by providing information on probable revenue and on operational expenses.

-SLOOP is BMT software developed to model oil and gas operations in harsh environments such as the North Sea and the Gulf of Mexico.
-The SLOOP operational and economic simulation tool has been developed in-house at BMT the past 25 years.
+SLOOP was developed to model and evaluate oil and gas operations in harsh environments such as the North Sea and the Gulf of Mexico.
+The SLOOP simulation tool has been developed in-house at BMT and used in support of strategic operations and economic planning by leaders in the oil & gas industry over the past 25 years.

-Features of SLOOP enable the simulation of:
+Features of SLOOP enable the simulation of complex field development and operating systems accounting for:

-Well production rates.
+Well production rates

-Well failures.
+Well failures

-Subsea equipment and riser failures.
+Subsea equipment and riser failures

-Well intervention and other subsea maintenance tasks (including weather dependence and need to charter particular vessels).
+Well intervention and other subsea maintenance tasks (including weather dependence and need to charter particular vessels)

-Production system failures and maintenance, and weather dependent operation.
+Production system failures and maintenance, and weather dependent operation

-Storage and export system reliability and weather dependence.
+Storage and export system reliability and weather dependence

 Shuttle tanker operations including weather dependence of loading operation and passage to destination port.